List of tallest buildings and structures in London

-London, the capital and largest city of the United Kingdom, has 128 completed buildings that are at least 100 metres (328 feet) tall as of 2025, 42 of which have a height greater than 150 metres (492 ft).
+London is the capital and largest city of the United Kingdom.
+It has 133 completed buildings that are at least 100 metres (328 feet) tall as of 2026, 42 of which have a height greater than 150 metres (492 ft).
 London has one of the largest skylines in Europe; it has the most skyscrapers taller than 150 m (492 ft) in the United Kingdom and in Western Europe, and the third most of any city in Europe overall, after Moscow and Istanbul.
 London's skyline has undergone immense transformation in the early 21st century.
-Since 2013, the tallest building in London and the United Kingdom has been The Shard, the only supertall skyscraper.
+Since 2013, the tallest building in London and the United Kingdom has been The Shard, London's only supertall skyscraper.
 The pyramid-shaped building in Southwark rises to a height of 306 m (1,004 ft).
 London has two primary skyscraper clusters: the City of London in central London, and Canary Wharf with the Isle of Dogs in East London, alongside numerous smaller groupings throughout Greater London.